 And guess what?
-Because you'll have good filtration and plenty of room you'll be able to get your little frog a few friends to keep him company.
+Because in a roomy modern tank you'll have good filtration and plenty of room you'll be able to get your little frog a few friends to keep him company.
 By adding a snail, a ghost shrimp or a few guppies your dwarf frog tank will be much more dynamic and fun for you to watch too!

 Once you get your African dwarf frog tank setup, don't forget to keep the water fresh and clean by doing partial water changes every week.
 And never put water straight from the tap into your tank.
 It'll be too cold and have chlorine in it that can kill your frogs and fish.
 To get rid of the chlorine, either let the water sit open to the air overnight so it can evaporate or get some of this stuff to put into the water to neutralize it.